Free Enneagram Assessment

 What is the Enneagram?

 Unlike behavioral assessments that focus on observable actions, the Enneagram explores the deeper patterns that shape your thoughts, feelings, and decisions.
 It recognizes that everyone has innate fears and desires that influence their personality and relationships.
+It reveals the why behind your behavior, not just the what.

 Core Motivations